School-aged children, regardless of background or circumstance, having every opportunity to flourish.

 The 12 Buckets program begins with a child's strengths, not their deficiences.
 The conversation with a child starts with their interests, passions and existing abilities.

-12 Buckets assists primary-aged children deemed disadvantaged or at-risk to develop both academically and socio-emotionally within the context of a life-skill.
+12 Buckets assists primary-aged children through one-to-one mentoring to develop both academically and socio-emotionally within the context of a life-skill.

 You can find out more about what we do by heading to our page What Mentors Do.